hieuhani/teko-catalog/README.md

   <dd>Use `lodash.debounce` for handling keyword enter and window sizing handler.
 Use `lodash.throttle` for handing infinite scrolling.
 Use `localforage` for IndexedDB wrapper.</dd>
 </dl>

 ## Quick start

 1. Clone this repo using `git clone https://github.com/hieuhani/teko.git`
 2. Run `yarn install` to install dependencies
 3. Run `yarn test` to verify

+Service worker is only generated in production build, to verify:
+1. Run `yarn build`, static contents go to `dist` folder.
+2. Use a web to serve static contents in `dist` folder. [http-static](https://www.npmjs.com/package/http-static) may be used.